 In this post I am going to be looking at the create.net platform and seeing if it is any good for an ecommerce website.

 I was introduced to the create.net platform via a Facebook group I am part of and a few people recommended it, so I had to check it out for myself.
-Create.net is based here in the UK and offers a platform to create ecommerce websites for small UK businesses, the platform can also be used for business websites as well.
+Create.net is based here in the UK and offers a platform to create business and ecommerce websites for small UK businesses, but is it any good?

 Up to 10 Pages